Insights

 The case focused on the position of individuals with gender recognition certificates.
 However, employers should remember that, in most cases, it is unnecessary and inappropriate to ask for an individual's certificate (save in limited circumstances such as right to work checks) and it is a criminal offence to disclose information relating to a certificate except in limited circumstances.

 Although it concerns a rather technical point of interpretation, the Supreme Court's judgment has been the focus of intense media interest as well as concern from LGBTQ organisations.
-Employers should consider how best they can support staff and reaffirm their commitment to an inclusive workplace, while also ensuring that they review policies and practices in light of the judgment to ensure legal compliance.
-We will be providing updates and more guidance on this as the position evolves and when the EHRC guidance is updated.
+Employers should consider how best they can support staff and reaffirm their commitment to an inclusive workplace, while also ensuring that they keep under review policies and practices in light of the judgment to ensure legal compliance.
+We will be providing updates and more guidance on this as the position evolves and when the EHRC statutory guidance is updated.

 featured image